WHAT'S ON YOUR MIND?

 R&D TAX CREDITS FOR AUTOMOTIVE EXPLAINED

 If you can identify your technology or science project undertaken over the last 2 to 3 years, which meet a special definition of R&D then you can potentially make a claim.
-You don’t need to be setting the world alight, but projects must meet two criteria:
+You don’t need to be setting the world alight, but projects must meet two criteria.
+1. Seeking an advance in science or technology, and 2.
+Whilst resolving scientific or technological uncertainty.

 Simply put, “Change” and “Challenge”.